shariq1989/cookbook/content/recipe/french_onion_soup.md

 Servings: 4<!--more-->

-Adapted from: Serious Eats
+Adapted from: Serious Eats, J. Kenji Lopez-Alt

 #### INGREDIENTS

-* 6 TBSP.
+* 6 Tbsp.
 Unsalted Butter, plus more for toast
-* 3 LBS.
-Yellow Onion, sliced
+* 3 lbs.
+Yellow Onion, sliced thinly
-* ½ TSP.
+* ½ Tsp.
 Baking Soda
-* Kosher Salt and Ground Pepper
+* Kosher Salt and Ground Pepper, to taste
-* ½ CUP Dry Sherry
+* ½ Cup Dry Sherry
-* 2 Quarts Chicken Broth
+* 2 Qts.
+Chicken Broth
 * 2 Thyme Sprigs
 * 1 Bay Leaf
-* 1 TSP.
+* 1 Tsp.
 Fish Sauce
-* 1 TSP.
+* 1 Tsp.
 Apple Cider Vinegar
-* 8 Bowl-Sized Rustic Bread, toasted until crisp
 * 1 Medium Garlic Clove
-* 1 LB.
+* 1 Lb.
 Gruyere Cheese, grated

 #### DIRECTIONS

-1. Melt butter in an electric or stovetop pressure cooker over medium heat.
+1. Melt butter in Instant Pot or pressure cooker on saute mode.
 Add onions and baking soda and stir to combine.
 Season with salt and pepper.
 Cook, stirring, until onions slightly soften and start to release liquid, about 3 minutes.
-2. Seal pressure cooker and heat to high pressure.
-Cook at high pressure for 20 minutes.
+2. Seal pressure cooker and heat at high pressure for 20 minutes.
 Release pressure.
 3. Continue cooking with the lid off, stirring constantly, until the liquid inside has completely reduced and the onions are deep brown and sticky, about 5 minutes.
 4. Add sherry and bring to a simmer, scraping up any browned bits.
 Cook until the alcohol smell is mostly gone, about 3 minutes.
 Add stock, thyme, and bay leaf, raise heat to medium-high, and bring to a simmer.
 Lower heat and simmer for 10 minutes.
-5. Add fish sauce, if using, and cider vinegar and season with salt and pepper (if necessary).
+5. Add fish sauce and cider vinegar and season with salt and pepper, to taste.
 Discard thyme sprigs and bay leaf.

 #### TO SERVE